-In a 2013 interview for the British Journal of Photography, Giulia Zorzi explained the motivation behind the founding of Micamera.
+In a 2013 interview for the British Journal of Photography, Giulia Zorzi explained the motive behind the founding of Micamera.
 “It was hard to find photo books in Milan.
-And where you did find them, they cost too much.
+And where you did find them, they were too expensive.
 We were looking for a space to bring them all together.
-We found a space that was a shop at one time, and we turned it into a bookstore.”
+We found a space that was a shop at one time and turned it into a bookstore.”

 Today it is the most well-stocked photography bookstore in Europe, according to its founder.
 Its catalog is boosted by the phenomenon of self-published books – such as those published on the digital platform Self Publish Be Happy, founded in London in 2010 by the Italian, Bruno Ceshel.
 Self-publishing has become a necessity for photographers seeking to bypass publishers, who carry with them high costs, long production times, and inefficient distribution channels.
 “It’s a revolution both in terms of the impact on artistic experimentation, and in terms of sales,” Zorzi says.
 “Photographic publishing is its own world, and is in a constant state of transformation.
 For a photographer, a book is a work, and often one that is more important than the work that hangs on a wall.”